harrisonized/MTA/README.md

 6. [zip.ipynb](https://github.com/harrisonized/mta/blob/master/zip.ipynb)

 This zips all the files in the data folder to save space.
+You may also use this to unzip all the files.

 Revisiting this project is a reminder that clarity in code is clarity in thoughts, and good code is always written to be modular and adaptable.
-Hope you enjoyed this little project, and if you have any questions, feel free to reach out to me at [harrison.c.wang@gmail.com](mailto:harrison.c.wang@gmail.com).
+If you have any questions, feel free to reach out to me at [harrison.c.wang@gmail.com](mailto:harrison.c.wang@gmail.com).